AllYarnsAreBeautiful/ayab-manual/docs/installation/software.md

 Run the setup, install AYAB and run it with the icon on your Desktop.

 **Important**: when choosing the installation directory, make sure that you do not overwrite any previous versions.
 Remove them or use another folder for installation.

+You can now head over to [Firmware](./firmware.md) to update your Arduino board.

 ## macOS